-Back in 1996 the leaders of medicine gathered in Washington D.C. at the IOM headquarters to to discuss something revolutionary and important: health information becoming available to the public on the web.
+Back in 1996 the leaders of medicine gathered in Washington D.C. at the Institute of Medicine (IOM) headquarters to discuss something revolutionary and important: health information becoming available to the public on the web.

 I was probably the youngest person in the room.